 Even if issuers of digital tokens are able to rely on an exemption to proceed with an offering, there is a need to ensure that all activities carried out in connection with the offering are in compliance with the relevant laws.

-This was not the first time that MAS had issued such a warning.
-In 2018 it warned eight digital token exchanges in Singapore not to facilitate the trading of security tokens, and also warned and directed an issuer to stop the offering of its digital tokens in Singapore.62
+This was not the first time that MAS had given such a warning.
+In 2018, it warned eight digital token exchanges in Singapore not to facilitate the trading of security tokens, and also warned and directed an issuer to stop the offering of its digital tokens in Singapore.62

-On 23 December 2019, MAS issued a consultation paper seeking views on the scope of money, e-money and digital payment tokens, as well as the regulation of payment services based on such forms of payment (the Stablecoin Consultation Paper).63
+On 23 December 2019, MAS issued a consultation paper seeking views on the scope of money, e-money and DPTs, and on the regulation of payment services based on forms of payment of this kind (the Stablecoin Consultation Paper).63

 With a constantly evolving digital token landscape, further innovation has led to the emergence of new digital tokens, namely stablecoins that could potentially challenge the prevailing concept of money under the PSA.64

-The Stablecoin Consultation Paper states that the two defining characteristics that differentiate e-money and digital payment tokens are that e-money is a digital representation of a single fiat currency, whereas digital payment tokens are simply a representation of value, which may not have any reference to fiat currency.
-In addition, e-money must represent a claim on the issuer, whereas digital payment tokens do not need to.65
+The Stablecoin Consultation Paper states that there are two defining characteristics that differentiate e-money and DPTs: e-money is a digital representation of a single fiat currency, whereas DPTs are simply a representation of value, which may not have any reference to fiat currency; and e-money must represent a claim on the issuer, whereas DPTs do not need to.65

-Stablecoins are a new class of digital tokens that are designed to maintain a stable value relative to another asset (such as fiat currency or commodity) or a basket of assets.
-Stablecoins may potentially perform the functions of money as they would not have the excessive price volatility of digital payment tokens that were issued earlier on the assumption that the stablecoins gain widespread acceptance.
-Stablecoins could also vary in terms of accessibility (whether to retail or wholesale customers) and ability to be traded on the secondary market.66 MAS has stated that it would, therefore, be challenging to distinguish between e-money and digital payment tokens for regulatory purposes.67
+Stablecoins are a new class of digital tokens designed to maintain a stable value relative to another asset (such as fiat currency or commodities) or a basket of assets.
+Stablecoins may potentially perform the functions of money as they would not have the excessive price volatility of DPTs that were issued earlier, and assuming that stablecoins gain widespread acceptance.
+Stablecoins could also vary in terms of accessibility (whether for retail or wholesale customers) and ability to be traded on the secondary market.66 MAS has stated that it would, therefore, be challenging to distinguish between e-money and DPTs for regulatory purposes.67

-In light of the above, MAS's decision on how it intends to regulate stablecoins and, in particular, determine which category stablecoins would fall into, if either, or whether a new category would emerge, is widely anticipated, especially since MAS has stated that it is not proposing to amend the definition of e-money or digital payment tokens.68 The consultation closed on 28 January 2020 and the responses to feedback released on the Stablecoin Consultation Paper are due to be published.
+In light of the above, MAS's decision on how it intends to regulate stablecoins and, in particular, determine which, if either, of these two categories stablecoins would fall into (or whether a new category would emerge) is widely anticipated, especially since MAS has stated that it is not proposing to amend the definition of e-money or DPTs.68 The consultation closed on 28 January 2020 and the responses to feedback released on the Stablecoin Consultation Paper are due to be published.

-On 23 December 2019, MAS also issued a consultation paper seeking views on proposed amendments to the PSA (the PSA Amendment Consultation Paper), including expanding the scope of digital payment token service providers' activities to include the transfer of digital payment tokens, the provision of custodian wallets for or on behalf of customers and the brokering of digital payment token transactions (without possession of money or digital payment token by the service provider).69
+On 23 December 2019, MAS also issued a consultation paper seeking views on proposed amendments to the PSA (the PSA Amendment Consultation Paper), including expanding the scope of DPT service providers' activities to include the transfer of DPTs, the provision of custodian wallets for or on behalf of customers and the brokering of DPT transactions (without possession of money or DPT by the service provider).69

 MAS stated in the PSA Amendment Consultation Paper that its intention to amend the PSA is for the purposes of full alignment with the most recent enhancements to the FATF standards of June 2019 in relation to the regulation of virtual asset service providers.70